Struggling to get interviews?

 Making sure your resume skills section features top marketing skills from your current job (or the one you’re applying to) is critical to show you’re a qualified candidate at a glance.

-If you’re unsure what specific skills the hiring manager is looking for, look at the job description.
+Identify specific skills the hiring manager is looking for by looking at the job description.
 HR managers aren’t trying to hide anything from you.
 They’ll list the exact expertise they’re looking for in the “Requirements” section of the job ad.

 Here’s an example from a senior digital media performance strategist job opening pulled from Indeed (hard skills are noted in green, soft skills in blue):